georgexyz19/georgexyz.com/content/posts/timer-app.md

 </div>

-Those two online times are probably written in javascript.
-It also shows why javascript becomes so popular nowadays.
+Those two online timers are probably written in javascript.
+This shows why javascript becomes so popular nowadays.
 The app is very easy to use and no installation is required.